![]() |

 You can read about most auction sales mentioned here and other significant Lalique auctions in the News and Blog Articles link in the Auction Resources section below.

-News and Blog Articles Related To Rene Lalique Auctions |
+News and Blog Articles Related To René Lalique Auctions |

-Rene Lalique Auctions |
+René Lalique Auctions |

-Rene Lalique Auction Catalogues - part or all the works of Rene Lalique |
+René Lalique Auction Catalogues - all or nearly all the works of René Lalique |

 Lalique Catalogues |

-Rene Lalique at Auctions |
+René Lalique at Auctions |

 Lalique Auctions |

-Past Auctions of Rene Lalique Works Worldwide |
+Past Auctions of René Lalique Works Worldwide |

-Rene Lalique Auctions Past |
+René Lalique Auctions Past |

 Lalique exhibited in Paris and around the world during his career, notably the Expositions in 1900 and 1925.
 In 1933, an extraordinary retrospective exhibition for the still living artist and industrialist was held in Paris to honor the great Frenchman.